How will you know if a candidate has "sense-making skills"?

 “In such a world, the last thing a teacher needs to give her pupils is more information.
 They already have far too much of it.
 Instead, people need the ability to make sense of information, to tell the difference between what is important and what is unimportant, and above all to combine many bits of information into a broad picture of the world.”

-Need help or do you have more questions?
+Need help with customizing your assessments?
 Write in to Lisa at [email protected].
-She’s always happy to help!

 And here's the answers to the questions above: